Solar Merits: Solar Certifications & Licenses

 Solar Installation Licensure

-- California: enforces licensure and offers specific classifications
+- California: Solar-specific license required and offers specific classifications

-- Idaho: requires certifications in order to obtain full licensure
+- Idaho: Requires solar-specific certifications to obtain a full license

-- Illinois: there is no solar licensure, but the Illinois Commerce Commission requires company certifications
+- Illinois: No solar-specific license, but the Illinois Commerce Commission requires company certifications

-- Kansas: some counties and municipalities may require specific licensure
+- Kansas: Some counties and municipalities may require a solar-specific license

-- Louisiana: a specific classification is required in addition to contractor’s license
+- Louisiana: Contractor’s license with a specific classification

-- Pennsylvania: some counties and municipalities may require specific licensure
+- Pennsylvania: Some counties and municipalities may require a specific license

 Yellowlite is a proactive supporter of clean energy and providing certified solar installation services for a decade.
 If you are unsure about which installer to pick, visit the Yellowlite Gallery to see our professional work and decide for yourself.